zylzjucn/Leetcode/README.md

 Recursively solved(but got an amazingly fast result).
 For each recursion:
 - Get the tail for current part (the head of next part) by recursion of next part
-- reverse current part by inserting the head before tail, while counting down
+- Reverse current part by inserting the head before tail, while counting down
-- return new head
+- Return new head

 #### 32. Longest Valid Parentheses ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)